Facility Management and Operations Council (FMOC)

 NIBS and the U.S. Department of Energy (DOE) have developed voluntary national guidelines, known as the Better Buildings Workforce Guidelines (BBWG) to improve the quality and consistency of commercial building workforce credentials.
-NIBS established the Commercial Workforce Credentialing Council (CWCC) to lead development of those guidelines.
+NIBS established the Commercial Workforce Credentialing Committee (CWCC) to lead development of those guidelines.
 The purpose of the BBWG is to reduce the confusion and uncertainty around workforce credentialing; lower costs; and support better credentials, better workers and better buildings.
 The BBWG set an industry-validated Job Task Analysis (JTA) for each job title, as well as certification schemes (blueprints) and learning objectives for training programs.
 The BBWG are intended to benefit training and certification programs; employers and building owners/managers; governments and utility programs; and workers.
 The result of a thorough and extensive process working with practitioners and stakeholder organizations, the energy efficiency JTAs and credentialing scheme are based on the International Organization for Standardization (ISO)/International Electrotechnical Commission (IEC) 17024 Standard: Conformity assessment - General requirements for bodies operating certification of persons, and are available for download via the links below.

-The U.S. Department of Energy (DOE) and the National Institute of Building Sciences (Institute) through its Commercial Workforce Credentialing Council (CWCC) have worked with industry stakeholders to develop voluntary national guidelines aimed at improving the quality and consistency of commercial building workforce credentials for five key energy-related jobs.
+The U.S. Department of Energy (DOE) and the National Institute of Building Sciences (Institute) through its Commercial Workforce Credentialing Committee (CWCC) have worked with industry stakeholders to develop voluntary national guidelines aimed at improving the quality and consistency of commercial building workforce credentials for five key energy-related jobs.
 Credentials that have been recognized by DOE as meeting the BBWG criteria are identified on the DOE Better Buildings website.
 Click here for a list.

 |Job Titles||Job Descriptions|